St. Gregory's University

-St. Gregory's University was a private Catholic university with its main campus in Shawnee, Oklahoma, United States.
-It was one of the oldest institutions of higher learning in the U.S. state of Oklahoma.
+St. Gregory's University, formerly Sacred Heart College and the Catholic University of Oklahoma, was a private Catholic university with its main campus in Shawnee, Oklahoma.
+It was one of the oldest institutions of higher learning in Oklahoma.
 It had an additional campus in Tulsa.
-The university closed its operations at the end of the fall 2017 semester.
-Oklahoma Baptist University became owner for a time of the St. Gregory's University campus and maintained its institutional records; but, the campus was returned to St. Gregory's Abbey in mid-2024.
+The university ceased operations at the end of the fall 2017 semester.
+Oklahoma Baptist University became owner of the campus for a time and maintained its institutional records, but the campus was returned to its founders, the Benedictines of St. Gregory's Abbey, in 2024.

 History

 St. Gregory's traced its roots to the Sacred Heart Mission, founded in Atoka, Oklahoma on October 12, 1875 by the Benedictine monks Father Isidore Robot, O.S.B., and Brother Dominic Lambert, O.S.B.
 In 1876, the mission relocated near Konawa, Oklahoma and became an abbey.
 Sacred Heart College was founded with the permission of the Vatican in 1877 and later gained approval from the territorial government in 1883.
 After a disastrous fire in 1901 that destroyed the school and the monastery, the monks accepted an offer from the town of Shawnee and began construction of the Catholic University of Oklahoma, as well as St. Gregory's Abbey, in 1910.
 The school opened its doors in 1915, and in 1922 the name was changed to St. Gregory's College.
 The monks jointly operated a high school for boys at the location until 1965.
 In 1927, the abbey moved from Konawa to Shawnee.
 The school was known as St. Gregory's College until 1997, when it changed from a junior college to a baccalaureate-conferring university known as St. Gregory's University.
 In 2005 St. Gregory's was accredited to offer a graduate program in business and began offering classes in March 2006.